pingidentity/pingdirectory-go-client/configurationapi/docs/AddPeriodicGcPluginRequest.md

 ### NewAddPeriodicGcPluginRequest

-`func NewAddPeriodicGcPluginRequest(pluginName string, schemas []EnumperiodicGcPluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, invokeGCTimeUtc []string, enabled bool, ) *AddPeriodicGcPluginRequest`
+`func NewAddPeriodicGcPluginRequest(pluginName string, schemas []EnumperiodicGcPluginSchemaUrn, invokeGCTimeUtc []string, enabled bool, ) *AddPeriodicGcPluginRequest`

 NewAddPeriodicGcPluginRequest instantiates a new AddPeriodicGcPluginRequest object This constructor will assign default values to properties that have it defined,